jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

     |ms_series_load_png|

 #.
 Click on the first series in the left panel.
 This will display the series
-    location and contents Series Info subpanel.
+    location and contents Series Info sub-panel.
 Verify that the files contained in the series are what you expect.
 In this case, make sure that each file corresponds to series 1 (has _0001 for the series number) and that the file number is sequentially incrementing from 1 to 40 (ends with _00001.dat